populse/mia_processes/docs/source/documentation/bricks/reports/ReportGE2REC.rst

 ReportGE2REC brick
 ==================

-Generates the report for GE2REC pipeline (langage and memory)
+Generates the report for GE2REC pipeline (language and memory)
 --------------------------------------------------------------